FreeGaze/FreeGaze-Source/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+Please cite the following paper in your publications if the code helps your research.

 <div style="border: 1px solid #ccc; padding: 10px; background-color: #f9f9f9; border-radius: 5px;">
 <pre>